Belmont Health + Rehabilitation Center COVID-19 Update

 Belmont Health + Rehabilitation Center’s COVID-19 Infection Prevention and Response Action Plan

 First and foremost, our priority is to keep everyone safe and healthy.
-We continue following guidance from our medical director, the Centers for Disease Control and Prevention (CDC), Centers for Medicare & Medicaid Services (CMS), and state and local health officials to protect our residents and staff from this virus, and are taking every action possible to prevent it from spreading in our care community.
+We continue following guidance from our medical director, the Centers for Disease Control and Prevention (CDC), Centers for Medicare & Medicaid Services (CMS), and state and local health officials to protect our residents and team members from this virus, and are taking every action possible to prevent it from spreading in our senior living and care community.

 The following is a summary of our COVID-19 Infection Prevention and Response Action Plan.

 - Utilizing appropriate personal protective equipment (PPE), as directed by CMS guidelines, including a well-fitting face covering or mask that covers the mouth and nose.
-Staff continues to wear PPE, including masks, eye protection, gloves, and gowns depending on the community’s COVID-19 status.
-Residents are asked to wear a face covering when interfacing with others, if not yet fully vaccinated*.
+Team members continue to wear PPE, including masks, eye protection, gloves, and gowns depending on the community’s COVID-19 status and our county’s transmission and positivity rates.
+Residents and visitors are asked to wear a face covering when interfacing with others, if not yet fully vaccinated* or if our county’s community transmission rate is “high” or “substantial”.

 Residents: Please let a team member know immediately if you feel ill.
 We are here to support and care for you.

 Team members: Please don’t enter our senior community if you are ill.
 Any team member who exhibits symptoms at work should keep on their mask, isolate at home, call your medical provider, and notify your supervisor.

-We continue to educate residents and staff on COVID-19.
+We continue to educate residents and team members on COVID-19.
 For additional information, please visit the CDC’s website at or the Wisconsin Department of Health Services’s website.

 - Tracing individuals who come in contact with anyone affected.
 The community will work with state and local health departments to assess all who may have come in close contact with an affected individual.
 We will continue to follow all requirements in implementing the next steps, which includes self-monitoring and isolation as determined by health officials.